Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we evaluate our protocol over several datasets.
-We first show that joining two datasets does indeed improve the accuracy of the model.
-We then implement our protocol on Zama's \texttt{concrete} TFHE library~\cite{concrete}, show the training time and accuracy of the trained model and the regimes of $\epsilon$ where the model shows accuracy improvement over $P_1$'s dataset but less than the accuracy if the model is to be trained without differential privacy.
-This setting is ideal for $P_2$ as this would persuade $P_1$ to go ahead with the collaboration without already revealing the fully improved model.
+We first show that joining two datasets (in cleartext) does indeed improve the accuracy of the model.
+We then implement our protocol on Zama's \texttt{concrete} TFHE library~\cite{concrete}, show the training time and accuracy of the trained model, and the values of the privacy parameter $\epsilon$ where the model shows accuracy improvement over $P_1$'s dataset but less than the accuracy if the model were to train without differential privacy.
+This setting is ideal for $P_2$ as this would persuade $P_1$ to go ahead with the collaboration without revealing the fully improved model.
+Our code is available at \url{https://github.com/Ryndalf/Label-Encrypted}.

 \descr{Configurations and Datasets.} For all the experiments, we used a 64-bit Ubuntu 22.04.2 LTS with 32G RAM and the 12th Gen Intel(R) Core(TM) i7-12700 CPU.
-We did not use GPUs for our experiments.
+We did not use GPUs for our experiments following existing works~\cite{hesamifard2018privacy,nandakumar2019towards,xu2019cryptonn,lou2020glyph,xu2021nn} to keep the comparison fair.
 Table~\ref{tab:hyperparameters} shows the common hyperparameters used in our experiments.
 When using different values (e.g., number of neurons in the hidden layer), we attach them with the experimental results.
 Table~\ref{tab:datasets} illustrates the brief statistics (number of records, number of features, number of classes and number of samples in each class) of the datasets.
-All datasets contain (almost) balance classes, except for Drebin, where the benign class has twice the number of samples as the malware class.
+All datasets contain (almost) balanced classes, except for Drebin and Purchase-10, where some labels have about twice the number of samples than others.